-- Infrared spectroscopy in transmission, reflectance or with attenuated total reflectance (ATR) for analysing polymers and other organic substances, wave length range 4000 up to 400 cm-1.
+- Infrared spectroscopy in transmission, reflectance or with attenuated total reflection (ATR) for analysing polymers and other organic substances (wave length range 4000 to 400 cm-1)

-- Infrared microscopy in transmission, reflectance or with attenuated total reflectance (ATR), mapping mode, resolution up to 20 µm.
+- Infrared microscopy in transmission, reflectance or with attenuated total reflection (ATR), (mapping mode possible, resolution up to 20 µm)

-- Far- infrared spectroscopy for a wave length range of up to 50 cm-1, heatable ATR-sample table.
+- Far- infrared spectroscopy (FIR), (wave length range up to 50 cm-1, heatable ATR sample table)

-- Energy-dispersive X-ray spectroscopy (EDX) with Peltier cooled detector (SDD), combined with field emission scanning electron microscope for the spatially resolved qualitative and semi-quantitative analysis of the element composition of a large variety of samples.
+- Energy dispersive X-ray spectroscopy (EDS) with Peltier cooled detector (SDD), combined with field emission scanning electron microscope (FESEM) for the spatially resolved qualitative and semi-quantitative analysis of the element composition of the element composition of a large variety of samples